 This course introduces the student to the major concepts involved in the marketing and sales functions.
-The course addresses the role of marketing in the firm and in the business community, and explores the tools and techniques used in developing a marketing strategy, as well as a successful sales process.
+The course addresses the role of marketing in the non-profit sector and explores the tools and techniques used in developing a marketing strategy, as well as a successful sales process.
 Particular emphasis is placed on the importance of the elements of the marketing mix – product, price, place and promotion, and current marketing issues.
 In addition, the course focuses on theoretical and practical techniques used in selling goods and services in a professional environment.
 Emphasis is given to developing practical marketing skills, and developing long term business relationships.
 Attention is devoted to the art of persuasion as a life-skill, and the importance of ethical behaviour is emphasized.

 - The Marketing Environment: competitive, regulatory, technological, social, demographic and economic environments.

-- Consumer Behaviour: factors affecting the purchasing behaviour of consumers, both industrial and individual.
+- Consumer Behaviour: factors affecting the purchasing behaviour of consumers, both organizational and individual.

 - Market Segmentation: Benefits and uses, and geographic, demographic, psychographic and behavioural factors.

-- Product Strategy: what constitutes a product, product life cycles, product features and benefits, and product classifications including issues related to new product development and services marketing.
+- Product Strategy: what constitutes a product, product features and benefits, positioning and services marketing.

 - Promotional Strategy: the importance of the promotional mix: advertising, sales promotion, publicity, direct marketing, e-marketing and personal selling strategies and tactics.